jhpyle/docassemble/_docs/fields.md

 The string that is passed to [`val()`] must perfectly match the variable name that is used in the underlying [`question`].

-You can use any JavaScript expression that evaluates to `true` or `false` with the `js show if` feature, but your expression **must** mention the variable that you want to watch with the `val()` function at least once.
-Docassemble scans your expression for the use of `val("some_variable")` in order to know which variables on-screen need to be monitored for changes.
+You can use any JavaScript expression that evaluates to `true` or `false` with the `js show if` feature, but your expression **must** contain at least one `val()` reference to a field that is actually on the screen. **docassemble** scans your expression for the use of `val("some_variable")` in order to know which on-screen variables need to be monitored for changes.
+If your expression does not use `val()` to refer to a field that is actually on the screen, **docassemble** will not be able to tie the field to the appropriate event triggers, and the field will always be hidden.

 The variable mentioned inside `val()` must be a literal string to tell Docassemble to monitor it.
 Your expression is parsed, but is not evaluated, when determining what fields your expression references with [`val()`].
 Thus, if you pass something other than a literal string to [`val()`], you may find that the showing or hiding is not triggered, even though [`val()`] would return the appropriate value.

-If you do not actually want to get the value of the variable in your expression, you can get around this by adding `& (val("variable") || !val("variable"))` to the expression (replacing "variable" with the name of the relevant variable that is on the screen).
+It is possible to write a `js show if` that is not actually conditional on the value of a variable on the screen, but you still need to reference a field on the screen.
+For example, your condition could be `someCondition && (true || val("variable"))` (where `variable` is the name of a field on the screen).
+This JavaScript expression will be evaluated when the screen loads and whenever the value of the `variable` field changes.

 ## <a name="js hide if"></a>`js hide if`